-If you believe your privacy rights have been violated, you may file a complaint with us by contacting the Office of Compliance or by filing a grievance with our Customer Service department.
+If you believe your privacy rights have been violated, you may file a complaint with us.
+Contact the Information Privacy & Security Office above or HAP’s Compliance Hotline at (877) 746-2501 (TTY: 711).
+You can stay anonymous.
 You may also notify the secretary of the U.S. Department of Health and Human Services of your complaint.
 We will not take any action against you for filing a complaint.

 Original effective date: April 13, 2003

 Revisions: February 2005, November 2007, September 2013, September 2014, March 2015, October 2015, October 2018, January 2019